 Consciousness uploading, the dualism problem, and a wild philosophical and scientific discussion of things to come as the technological singularity approaches.

-Nearly six years ago, I quit drinking.
+More than a decade ago, I quit drinking.
 Over the course of the last five years, I've increased my productivity dramatically, accomplishing business and personal goals galore.
 Here's how I did it.

+Saving money isn't easy.
 Whether you're interested in investing for the future, or just to have some money put away for a "rainy day" or emergency, saving money when you don't have much can be tough.
 Here are some tips.

 The issue of Net Neutrality threatens to change the very nature of the Internet away from an individual-empowering one to "Big Brother" of Orwell's 1984 or from Apple's Macintosh commercial from 84.